toddaustin07/Bluecharm/README.md

 Also, for motion reports, the driver will automatically revert from 'motion' to 'no motion' device state after 10 seconds.

 ### TLM Data
+Recall this transmits iBeacon device signal strength, battery level, and device temperature.
 The above configuration guidance mentioned to enable TLM data during testing.
 Be aware that this will fill up your SmartThings device history with a lot of data field updates, since signal strength is constantly changing.
 However this may be useful during initial startup and testing.
 Device temperature is interesting, but not very useful in most cases.
 Remember, this is the **device** temperature, not the ambient temperature.
 Battery level is reported by the device in millivolts and the Edge driver converts this to an estimated battery level in terms of percentage for a 2032 type button cell.
 Once your testing is complete, it's recommmended to have TLM data normally disabled on the iBeacon device in order to reduce advertisements, preserve battery life, and keep device history focused on the more critical changes in presence, button pushes, and motion.

 ### Notes about Reliability
 I've spent some time closely monitoring the beacons being sent out by these devices so I could tune the grace period to a minimal value, which in turn results in faster 'not present' conditions.
 What I've found is that multiple gateways are definitely needed in all but the smallest homes, as the reliability rapidly falls off when more than a couple rooms are between the gateway and beacon device.
 I have my beacons advertising every 5 seconds, and the gateway does indeed see this every 5 seconds about 80% of the time if they are reasonably close together.
 However there can be periods when no advertisement is received - perhaps due to various household interference from wifi, microwaves, other bluetooth devices, etc. (anything that uses 2.4Ghz).
 I've found for me that a grace period of 50 seconds to a minute is necessary to ensure no false not-present conditions occur, which can wreak havoc on automations.
 Your mileage will vary!